itteco/iframely-wordpress/iframely/readme.txt

 === Iframely Responsive Embeds ===
 Contributors: psergeev, ivanp
-Tags: iframely, oembed, embed, responsive, video, youtube, vimeo, instagram, gist, vine, gif, giphy, google maps, facebook, mu, streamable, gfycat, vidme, Reddit, Tableau, spotify, prezi
-Requires at least: 3.5.1
+Tags: iframely, oembed, embed, responsive, video, amp, youtube, vimeo, instagram, gist, vine, gif, giphy, google maps, facebook, mu, streamable, gfycat, vidme, Reddit, Tableau, spotify, prezi, apester, qzzr, tidal, mlb, Requires at least: 3.5.1
-Tested up to: 4.7.4
+Tested up to: 4.8.1
 Stable tag: trunk
 License: MIT

 Iframely converts URLs in your posts into responsive embed widgets for over 2000 domains and summary cards for others.
+Also works with AMP.

 == Description ==

 [Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 2000 domains.
-It means the embeds will resize, if possible, if you are on responsive theme.
+Iframely also works with AMP.

 Iframely will detect URLs in your posts and replace it with responsive embed codes.
-Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, well, you know, over two thousand of them and keeps growing.
+Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, Apester, QZZR, Tidal, MLB, well, you know, over two thousand of them and keeps growing.
 [Test some URLs here](https://iframely.com/embed).

 Iframely will also generate and host summary cards for general articles.
 It includes your own site, and Iframely can replace the default embed cards that your publish via WordPress for other sites to use.

 Iframely is powered by server API.
 API Key is required.
-Get one at [iframely.com](https://iframely.com)
+Get one at [iframely.com](https://iframely.com).
+Get help at support at iframely.com.